sivassrr/SivasPublic/robot-coding-guidelines.md

 ## Robot Coding Standard for Test Suite:
 ```
 – Name should be less than 20 characters
 – File type should be .robot
- •	File name format: eg: <test_inventory.robot>
+  •File name format: eg: <test_inventory.robot>
 –	Easily readable and self-explanatory
 –	Suite Setup, Suite Teardown, Test Setup, Test Teardown with proper keywords
 –	Maximum test suite consists of 50 Test Cases
 –	Documentation:
   • The documentation should be in the form of an English language command with proper grammar, capitalization and punctuation.
   • E.g. : For a test or keyword named “Get Boot Progress”
   • Correct documentation examples:
     [Documentation] Get boot progress.
     [Documentation] Get the boot progress from the BMC.

   • Incorrect documentation examples:
     [Documentation] This keyword gets the boot progress.
     The prior example is incorrect because it is not in the form of a command
     (i.e. “Do this” or “Do that”).
     [Documentation] Get Boot Progress
     The prior example is incorrect because it is not using good English grammar in that
       a) it is capitalizing words needlessly
       b) it does not end the sentence with a period.
     Additional details should be documented with “#” lines.
 Examples:
     # NOTE: A post_test_case call point failure is NOT counted as a boot.
     # Description of argument(s):
     # arg1 This is an example description of arg1
 ```

 ## Robot Coding Standard for Test Cases: